kalyanvoleti/k8s-resources/README.md

-# 📁 k8s-resources (main branch)
+# 📁 k8s-resources (Main Branch)

-This branch contains stable and working Kubernetes YAML files
+This branch contains **stable and fully tested Kubernetes YAML manifests**.
-that reflect my understanding of core concepts.
+The `main` branch is maintained as a collection of **verified examples** covering essential Kubernetes objects such as Pods, Services, ConfigMaps, Secrets, Deployments, StatefulSets, and DaemonSets.

 ---

 ## 🎯 Purpose

-The `main` branch is used to maintain clean, structured, and verified YAML files
+The `main` branch serves as a collection of **verified examples**
-covering key Kubernetes topics such as Pods, Services, ConfigMaps, Secrets, Deployments, and more.
+demonstrating core and key Kubernetes concepts.

-These files reflect what I’ve learned and successfully tested through hands-on practice.
+All manifests included in this branch have been tested to ensure they function reliably in a Kubernetes environment.

 ---

 ## 📌 About This Branch

-- YAML files here are added **after hands-on testing and improvements.**
+- Contains only **final and fully working YAML manifests**.
-- Files may go through a few updates during learning but are **not frequently edited once finalized.**
+- Files in this branch are **rarely modified** after being finalized.
-- This branch acts as a **reference point** for successfully practiced and verified examples.
+- Serves as a **reference point** for clean, stable, and well-organized Kubernetes resources.

 ---

-## 🔁 Practice & Updates
+## 🔁 Practice & Experimentation

-For active learning, testing, or experimentation, refer to the `sandbox` branch.
+For iterative practice, testing, or frequent updates, refer to the `sandbox` branch.
-That branch is used to explore ideas freely, without affecting the finalized files in the `main` branch.
+The `main` branch remains **stable and portfolio-ready**, while the `sandbox` branch is used for ongoing experimentation.